Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXV. Desktop Wallpaper Policy/README.md

 ---

-## 2. 📱 Setting Wallpaper Path
+## 📱 2.
+Setting Wallpaper Path

-In this step, the wallpaper path is set to point to the location of the wallpaper image on a network share.
-It’s important to ensure that the wallpaper file is accessible to all systems on the network.
+In this step, I set the wallpaper path to `\\WINSERVER2025\sysvol\hughdomain.local\Wallpaper\MEIVAULT SYSTEMS LOGO.png`.
+I first verified that the image file was in place and that the "Domain Users" group had at least Read permissions to both the share and the NTFS file, ensuring all systems can access it.

 📸 **Desktop Wallpaper Path Set**